timonkrebs/MemoizR/docs/NUGET_REACTIVE_README.md

 It closely resembles the behavior of signals in solid.js, while also incorporating essential thread-safety features.
 This implementation draws inspiration from the concepts found in reactively (https://github.com/modderme123/reactively).

-Unlike RxJS, there's no need to handle subscriptions manually.
+Unlike ReactiveX, there's no need to handle subscriptions manually.

 ## Reactivity
 You can use MemoizR.Reactive to create reactive data flows easily: